Satellite-im/Uplink/docs/stu-notes/video-stuff/wry-tao.md

 # tauri
 https://github.com/tauri-apps/wry/blob/dev/examples/wgpu.rs

-basically use opengl or webgl and render a texture. a texture is just an image and is usually used when creating animations programatically, but a single video frame could be treated as a texture that is rendered on a 2d scene directly in front of the camera.
+basically use opengl or webgl and render a texture. a texture is just an image and is usually used when creating animations programmatically, but a single video frame could be treated as a texture that is rendered on a 2d scene directly in front of the camera.

 there's a rust crate called wgpu that could help.